This Easy Rustic Olive Bread recipe uses salty kalamata olives to add a depth of flavor to this rustic bread recipe!

 - Place the baking sheet containing the dough on the middle rack of the preheated oven.
 Toss a half cup of water onto the hot baking sheet on the bottom rack and close the door.
 Bake for 30 minutes.

-- Let cool completely on a wire rack before slicing.
+- Let cool completely on a wire rack before slicing with a sharp knife.

 VIDEO